-Almost every business has prospects and customers.
-If you cannot attract or retain connections to these people your business is headed for failure.
-It has been proven that regular, focused and positive communication with people will keep your brand foremost, making them more likely to buy from you again, refer your company to others, and keep the door open for you to sell additional products to them.
+Businesses need to attract or retain customers.
+It has been proven that regular, focused, and positive communication will keep your brand foremost in their minds, make them more likely to buy from you again, refer your company to others, and keep the door open for future selling opportunities.
 Customer communication is a business fundamental.

 “But I’m too busy and constant communication sounds like a lot of effort”, I hear you say!
-It is true that managing clients and accounts can be overwhelming but it is possible to make life much easier by automation.
-Business process automation (BPA) tools are designed to simplify and automate regular tasks, and you can use them to communicate and build powerful relationships with your prospects and customers.
+Managing clients and accounts can be overwhelming but it is possible to make life much easier with automation.
+Business process automation (BPA) software tools are designed to simplify and automate regular tasks and can be used to communicate and build powerful relationships with your prospects and customers.
 BPA can be used for many business processes like document workflow, updating statuses, and reminding you of outstanding tasks.
-Typically, BPA uses software to automate mundane tasks which give you more time to focus on running your business.
+Typically, BPA automates mundane tasks which gives you more time to focus on running your business.

-Salesforce is the premier customer relationship management (CRM) software on the market.
-At its very simplest, Salesforce is a convenient and secure place to store your data.
-It’s in the cloud so you don’t need a local computer network with servers, operating software, or engineers to install, protect, upgrade or backup your data.
-With Salesforce, all you need is a web browser (PC, laptop, tablet or smartphone), username and password.
-This gives you global access to your data plus a plethora of powerful features, including BPA, which Salesforce provides to help you be successful.
-Salesforce is a very long way from the days of using a notebook, spreadsheet or simple database to store your customer information.
+Salesforce is a leading customer relationship management (CRM) system.
+At its simplest, Salesforce is a convenient and secure place to store your data.
+It’s in the cloud so you don’t need a local computer network with servers, operating software, or engineers to install, protect, upgrade, or backup your data.
+With Salesforce, all you need is a web browser (PC, laptop, tablet, or smartphone), username, and password.
+This gives you global access to your data plus features, including BPA, to help you be successful.
+Salesforce is a very long way from the days of using a notebook, spreadsheet, or database to store your customer information.

 Salesforce has a powerful set of inbuilt BPA tools that provide impressive automation opportunities.
-Setting up automation can be quite simple - depending on the tool you want to use and the complexity.
-To provide an example of Salesforce and BPA at work, consider the scenario where a visitor on your website completes and submits a web form that creates a new lead in Salesforce.
-The web form is simple, having fields for first name, last name, and email address, and includes a drop-down that lists five possible items of interest.
-When the lead is created in Salesforce an automation fires an email to the visitor thanking them for their interest.
-A second automation looks at the chosen item of interest and sends an email to the particular sales team member that deals with this item.
+Setting up automation can be quite simple.
+For example, consider the scenario where a visitor on your website completes and submits a web form that creates a new lead in Salesforce.
+The webform is simple, having fields for first name, last name, and email address, and includes a drop-down that lists five possible items of interest.
+When the lead is created in Salesforce, automation fires an email to the visitor thanking them for their interest.
+A second automation looks at the chosen item of interest and sends an email to the particular sales team member who deals with this item.

-Extending this example further, a third automation adds the new lead to one of five pre-existing Salesforce campaigns - which campaign will depend on the chosen item of interest.
+Extending this example further, a third automation adds the lead to one of five pre-existing Salesforce campaigns depending on the chosen interest item.
 This collects like-minded prospects together.
-Every month, another automation sends a newsletter email to each member of each campaign, containing special offers for add-ons to products that have already been purchased.
+Every month, another automation sends a newsletter email to the members of each campaign offering add-ons to products that have already been purchased.
 One approach would be to prepare five custom email templates, each focusing on a different item of interest.
 This better targets the recipient who will be more likely to open and action the email.